-To start your first fire, you must select the appropriate fuel on the FUEL SELECTION screen on the thermostat wall control to match the fuel you have chosen to burn.
+To start your first fire, you must select the appropriate fuel on the FUEL SELECTION screen on the wall control to match the fuel you have chosen to burn.

 If the proper fuel is not selected your appliance will not operate properly.
-For example, if you have selected wood pellets and you are burning corn, the appliance may not light, may go out or overfeed.
-Figure 23.3.
+For example, if you have selected wood pellets and you are burning corn, the appliance may not light or may go out or overfeed.
+Even if the correct fuel is already highlighted, press "select" anyway to ensure proper initialization of the system.
+Figure 24.3.